Be The Change,

 The Family Engagement Specialist will report to a Family Engagement Supervisor and provide the following service lines: Intensive Foster Care, Family Preservation, Supervised Visitation, Father Engagement, and Home Based Casework.
 The Family Engagement Specialist will complete intakes, assessments and ongoing case management services to families referred to Iris Family Support Center by the Department of Child Services and Juvenile Probation.
 The Family Engagement Specialist will work alongside the family to provide services that support family stabilization and child safety.
 Evidence-based practices will be utilized to provide trauma-informed office-based, community-based, and home-based services.
 Family Engagement Specialists maintain an ongoing caseload of active families.
 The Family Engagement Specialist may be required to testify in court regarding services provided.
 The Family Engagement Specialist will need to work individually and within a team to assist families in completing goals and maintain child safety at all times.

-This is a leadership position within our corporation.
-Leaders at Iris family support center are expected to coach, develop, mentor, guide, support and teach staff to instill Iris core values, beliefs, vision, and mission related to quality services to families and children as well as to one another.
+Under the general direction of the Chief Financial Officer, the Human Resources Director plans, coordinates and implements a wide variety of activities related to the agency’s human resources activity.
+Including salary administration, fair employment practices, interpreting legislative and regulatory compliance information, provide professional assistance to management and staff.
+This is a leadership position within our agency.
+Leaders at Iris are expected to coach, develop, mentor, guide, support and teach staff to instill Iris core values, beliefs, vision and mission related to quality service to families and children, as well as one another.

 WHO WE ARE